nephics/beanstalkt/README.md

 ## Example client usage

+The following is an example on how to use the client's API in a program.

-This simple example involves the most basic operations of putting a job in the queue, reserving and deleting it (the code are in `demo.py`):
+The example show use of the most fundamental operations when using beanstalkd: putting a job in the queue, reserving and deleting it (the code are in `demo.py`):

     import tornado.ioloop
     import beanstalkt